Graduate Programs: College of Engineering and Computing Sciences

 Vision: Engineering for Society: Innovating for a Better World!

-At NYIT’s School of Engineering and Computing Sciences, students have the opportunity to work on 21st-century technological challenges that directly affect the world in which they live.
+At NYIT’s College of Engineering and Computing Sciences, students have the opportunity to work on 21st-century technological challenges that directly affect the world in which they live.
 The school is known as “the place” where innovators, engineering firms, public utilities, and federal and state agencies seek talented faculty and students to advance their projects, inventions, and technologies in the classroom, the lab, the field, or on site.
 By the time they graduate, our “industry ready” students are equipped with the fundamentals needed to pursue graduate studies and are prepared to join the workforce with minimal on-the-job training.

 Scholarships, Accelerated Master’s Option, and Assistantships